 - Young people leaving care

-- · Relationship breakdown
+- Relationship breakdown

 - Financial issues

 - Domestic abuse

-During 2016/17, 124 households with children approached North Ayrshire Council for assistance under homelessness legislation.
-This represented 16% of all homeless applications and comprised of a total of 228 children.
-28% of these households sought assistance due to domestic abuse.
+During 2012/13, 92 households with children approached North Ayrshire Council for assistance under homelessness legislation.
+This represented 14% of all homeless applications and comprised of a total of 188 children.
+The most common reason for homelessness was domestic abuse.